jhcotton/jsonresume-theme-class/README.md

 A modern theme for [JSON Resume](http://jsonresume.org/) which is self-contained.
 The content of the résumé will work offline and can be hosted without depending on or making requests to third-party servers.

+## Changes from forked version
+- open links in new tab
+- link styling
+- usernames with "@" in social profiles
+- background color to teal-ish

 ## Usage

 ```sh